Berkeley Deane Wise

-Berkeley Deane Wise (2 October 1855, New Ross - 5 May 1909, Portrush) was an Irish civil engineer who made a significant impact on the development of railways and tourism, particularly in Northern Ireland.
+Berkeley Deane Wise (2 October 1855, New Ross - 5 May 1909, Portrush) was an Irish civil engineer who made a significant impact on the development of railways and tourism, particularly in Ulster.

 Early years

 Berkeley Deane Wise was born on 2 October 1855 in Berkeley Forest, New Ross, County Wexford, the son of James Lawrence Wise, solicitor, and Elizabeth Deane.
 The family moved to 26 Waterloo Road in Dublin, where Wise was brought up.
-He went to school in England before entering Trinity College Dublin in 1871, but he did not proceed to a degree.
+He went to school in England before entering Trinity College, Dublin, in 1871, but he did not proceed to a degree.